eoinkelly/notes/networking/dns.md

         * Record name field: `{the-alias}`
         * Record data field: `{fqdn-we-are-pointing-to}`
     * Purpose: alias one hostname to another
+    * If a node has a CNAME then it shouldn't have any other kind of record
     * if the "hostname" matches then retry the lookup with the string in "value" as a query
 * TXT
     * Fields